 These are some of the cheapest flights to Hawaii you’ll ever find.
 And luckily, getting Singapore miles is easier than almost any frequent flyer program.
 That’s because you can transfer points from Chase, Citi, American Express, and Capital One – along with Marriott Bonvoy points.

-So you could transfer the 80,000-point welcome bonus from the Chase Sapphire Preferred Card and have enough for more than three round-trip tickets.
+So you could transfer the 100,000-point welcome bonus from the Chase Sapphire Preferred Card and have enough for more than three round-trip tickets.

-With a welcome bonus of at least 75,000 points after spending $5,000 in the first six months, The Platinum Card® from American Express is another strong option.
-That’s especially true if you’re eligible for a welcome offer of 125,000 points via CardMatch – or even more by earning 10x Membership Rewards points per dollar spent at both U.S. gas stations and U.S. supermarkets (including delivery services like Instacart) on up to $15,000 in combined purchases during the first six months with your Platinum Card.
-Terms apply.
+With a welcome bonus of at least 100,000 points after spending $6,000 in the first six months, The Platinum Card® from American Express is another strong option.
+That’s especially true if you’re eligible for a welcome offer of 150,000 points via CardMatch – or even more by earning 10x Membership Rewards points per dollar spent at both restaurants and shopping small at small businesses on up to $25,000 in combined purchases during the first six months with your Platinum Card.

 Spend just 2,000 miles more and you can book some similar flights.
 This time, we’re using British Airways miles.
 And you’ll use them to hop on an American Airlines plane to fly out to the Hawaiian airlines.

 British Airways and American Airlines are close partners through the Oneworld alliance, which allows you to use British Airways Avios to book American Airlines flights.
 And there’s a serious sweet spot for getting to Hawaii that makes exploiting this partnership worth it.

 The trick here is that, unlike most airlines, British Airways charges for award flights based on the distance you fly.
 The shorter the distance, the fewer miles you’ll need.
 That means the sweet spot for using British Airways Avios to get to Hawaii is from the West Coast – specifically, Los Angeles (LAX) and Phoenix (PHX).